 I went on to share how these behaviors in effect serve to subjugate the individual living with traumatic brain injury to a proverbial box where they are left to feel practically minimized, marginalized, dismissed and discarded.

-In Part 2 of this article, I want enunciate several truths.
+In Part 2 of this article, I want to enunciate several truths.
 In my keynote presentations and the workshops that I participate in I make one thing perfectly clear.
 We who live with a traumatic brain injury are not our traumatic brain injuries.
 The incident that led to our brain being injured was just one incident in life.

 Although the injury to my brain impacts my life, I can still live my life to the full.
 When I find myself feeling any self-pity, I need to remember that I have choices.
 Although people may want to place me in a box — by labeling or stigmatizing who I am because I am living with a brain injury — that is not my problem.
 That is their problem.
 Normal is relative.

-What I have found with in my experience is that life is made up of pieces and ingredients.
+What I have found within my experience is that life is made up of pieces and ingredients.
 My job is to learn from those pieces and grow in my ability to combine the ingredients of my experience.
 That is what I am seeking to do with my life.
 I am not any label or stigma that people may want to place on me.
-Instead, I am a uniquely qualified individual who is learning how to thrive with in the normal that makes me a vibrant individual living with a brain injury.
+Instead, I am a uniquely qualified individual who is learning how to thrive within the normal that makes me a vibrant individual living with a brain injury.

 The bottom line is that I only get one life to live in my normal.
 Consequently, I need to stop judging myself by the standard of normal that other people may set for me.
 I need to continue to walk on the path that makes me normal as a traumatic brain injury survivor.
-I need to celebrate what I can do with in what makes me normal and I need to use my set of circumstances to empower both my life and the lives of individuals that make them normal.
+I need to celebrate what I can do within what makes me normal and I need to use my set of circumstances to empower both my life and the lives of individuals that make them normal.